-- Partner/JUH shall prepare a contract that the consultant shall sign to commit him/her; the consultant shall be answerable to the Partner/JUH team. - The consultant shall be responsible for execution of the data collection analysis, report generation and submission. - The consultant in collaboration with the JUH/partner will constitute a data collection team. - Partner/JUH and partner shall be responsible for the day-to-day management and remuneration and all other costs associated with the exercise.
-This shall not be included in consultant's bid. - The JUH/partner shall provide that the logistical arrangements related to the evaluation be availed.
-These include; one vehicle for transport in the field, JUH/Partner in accompanying role will facilitate access to any required government officials requested by the consultant. - The consultant shall have the overall responsibility for the operational and administrative management of the evaluation.
+- RACIDA shall prepare a contract that the consultant shall sign to commit him/her; the consultant shall be answerable to the Partner/JUH team. - The consultant shall be responsible for execution of the data collection analysis, report generation and submission. - The consultant in collaboration with the partner will constitute a data collection team. - The consultant hall be responsible for the day-to-day management and remuneration and all other costs associated with the exercise.
+This shall not be included in consultant's bid. - The partner shall provide that the logistical arrangements related to the evaluation be availed.
+These include; one vehicle for transport in the field.
+The Partner in accompanying role will facilitate access to any required government officials requested by the consultant. - The consultant shall have the overall responsibility for the operational and administrative management of the evaluation.